You are hereXenophon Moussas

 CV

-He has written 90 articles in scientific journals, several in conference proceedings and several book reviews.
+He has written more than 110 articles in scientific journals, several in conference proceedings and several book reviews.
 He is co-author of a book on Space Physics (Greek Open University Publishing House, Patras, 2003), co-author of (a) Astrophysics, (b) Space Physics, (c) Astrophysics Laboratory Exercises, notes for the students.

 Research interests: